-a.
-Other requests for time off must be in writing using the "Resident/Fellow Time Away Request" form available from the Program Coordinator.
-Residents are required to turn in a time away form in order to cancel clinics no later than 30-90 days (depending on each program requirements) prior to the month of the requested leave.
-If the Coordinator does not receive a leave request form in the required time frame, your leave may be denied.
-In approving leave request, consideration is given to adequate clinic staffing and patient care.
-As a result, the residency/fellowship program must limit the number of residents scheduled out of clinic at any one time.
+1. Other requests for time off must be submitted via email to the Program Manager or their appointed designee, and PD no later than 30-90 days (depending on each program requirements) prior to the month of the requested leave.
+If the program does not receive a request in the required time frame, your leave may be denied.
+In approving request for time away, consideration is given to adequate staffing and patient care.
+As a result, the residency/fellowship program must limit the number of trainees scheduled away from training at any one time.